 Pros and Cons of Common Flat Roof Membranes

 Whether you have a commercial or residential building, some type of roof covering is 100% mandatory.
-There are 5-6 different routes to take regarding the materials needed for roofing a flat surface:
+There are generally 5 to 6 different routes to take regarding the materials needed for roofing a flat surface:

 - TPO – another single-ply roofing membrane that chemically bonds rubber, ethylene, and propylene as well as numerous filler materials.
 TPO roofs have been vastly growing in popularity ever since their introduction in the early 1990s.
 Part of what is fueling their recent rise is energy-efficiency, as they are more readily available in white and light gray (as well as black) compared to their closest competitors PVC and EPDM.
 TPO is said to offer the best of both EPDM and PVC in one package.
 The material is closer to a rubber roof in cost, but also features welded seems for durability like PVC membranes.